go-jira/jira/README.md

 ### Build

-You can build and install the official repository with [Go](https://golang.org/dl/):
+You can build and install the official repository with [Go](https://golang.org/dl/) (before running the below command, ensure you have `GO111MODULE=on` set in your environment):

 	go get github.com/go-jira/jira/cmd/jira

 This will checkout this repository into `$GOPATH/src/github.com/go-jira/jira/`, build, and install it.

-It should then be available in $GOPATH/bin/jira
+It should then be available in $GOPATH/bin/jira.

 ## Usage